 AKO UK supply pinch valves to a powder coating company situated within a fairly small premises.
 They powder coat metal parts such as beams for shops including Topshop and BHS.
 The company also have a contract for powder coating the railings for the London Underground.

 Mixed with the water to wash the parts is 3% of iron phosphate cleaner at 67 degrees C. The cleaning mixture is gravity fed through the valve, which is position at the side of the machine low to the ground.
-The pinch valve is normally open when not in use.
+The pinch valve for blast washing is normally open when not in use.
 The valve is in the closed position when the machine is filled with water and the washing process is in progress, which then opens again to drain the product.
 The air pressure being used to close the pinch valve for blast washing is 2.5 BAR, and 30 cycles per day are carried out on this site.

 Darren, one of the workers at the premises is satisfied overall with the pinch valve for blast washing and powder coating and has no concerns regarding the performance of the product.